go-flutter-desktop/hover/README.md

-# Hover - Release Flutter applications on the desktop
+# Hover - Run Flutter apps on the desktop with hot-reload

 Hover is a simple build tool to create flutter desktop applications.